George Orton: Running career

 By the time he completed his Ph.D., Orton was the top middle-distance runner in the world.
-He won a then-record seventeen national titles in the United States, along with seven in Canada, and one in the United Kingdom.
+He won a then-record seventeen national titles in the United States, along with seven in Canada.
+Also at the British AAA Championships steepechase event, he won the title at the 1898 AAA Championships.

 He won the U.S. one-mile championship six times, the two-mile steeplechase seven times, the Cross Country twice, the five-mile run and the ten-mile run.
 While a student at the University of Toronto in 1892, Orton set a mile record of 4:21.8 which lasted for forty-two years.
 In total, he won 131 races, including a staggering thirty-three National and International championships.

 Olympic gold medal

-The crowning achievement of Orton's career was the 1900 Summer Olympics, held in Paris.
-Orton competed in three official Olympic events: two steeplechase competitions and the 400m hurdles.
+Orton's competed at the 1900 Summer Olympics, held in Paris, where he represented the United States.
+He competed in three official Olympic events: two steeplechase competitions and the 400m hurdles.
 He also competed in several other events that were "handicap" races and not recognized by the IOC.
 Orton had to give up either time or distance to other runners in these events, because of his success on the track.
 He won a bronze medal in the 400m hurdles (the last of which was a water jump).
 Just forty-five minutes later, suffering from an intestinal virus, Orton won the gold medal in the 2500m steeplechase, setting a world record of 7:34.4.
 The next day, still ill, he placed fifth in the 4000m steeplechase.

-Unlike today, the early Olympic athletes did not represent their birth country at these competitions.
-Nationality was unimportant.
-They ran as individuals, or members of a university delegation or athletic club.
-Including the name of a country alongside a competitor's name did not begin until the 1908 Olympics.
-At the time, the IOC retroactively added a nationality alongside the names of previous performers, and that is how Orton became known as an American.
-Next to his name in the record books it read "George Orton–U.S.A."
-The mistake would go unnoticed for over 70 years before the IOC transferred those medal records from the U.S tally to Canada's medal total.
-Orton is also the first athlete with a disability to win an Olympic gold medal.
-For many years, he managed to hide his disability, the "dead" right arm and hand, permanently damaged in his childhood accident.